st-korn/urbanmegaphone/README.md

     git clone https://github.com/st-korn/urbanmegaphone.git
     ```

-    This action will create folder `urbanmegaphone` with two !!!files:
+    This action will create folder `urbanmegaphone` with:
-- `prepare.py` - script to preparation and generation 3D-model
+- `urbanmegaphone.py` - script to generation 3D-model and calculation alarm coverage
-- `show.py` - script for displaying the prepared model

     and folders:
+- `modules/` - python core modules
-- `images/` - for images of this documentation
+- `images/` - images of this documentation
-- `DEM/` - for digital elevation models
+- `DEM/` - digital elevation models
-- `RASTER/` - for the raster background of the map
+- `RASTER/` - raster background of the map
-- `BUILDINGS/` - for vector layers of urban buildings
+- `BUILDINGS/` - vector layers of urban buildings
-- `MEGAPHONES/` - for points locations of loudspeakers
+- `MEGAPHONES/` - points locations of loudspeakers

 4. You can run our scripts immediately, because all folders contains sampla data (fake, but it is enough to demonstration).